adlnet/SCORM-2004-4ed-SampleRTE/README.md

 6. create/download api, bin, css, RTE_Readme folders and place in Sample_RTE folder (simulates running the installer)
 7. make sure jdom, commons-fileupload, commons-io are all in adl/web-inf/lib
 8. make sure all of the previous step jars plus adlvalidation, cmidatamodel, lmsclient, squencer, sqlite, and util are in apache-tomcat/lib
+9. set rteFilesDir in build.properies to your home directory (/home/username)